Class of 2025

 Class of 2021

-Peyton Crevasse is a sophomore at Yale College.
+Peyton Crevasse is a senior at Yale College.
 She is a graduate of Nease High School.
 At Nease she participated in the International Baccalaureate Program and has qualified as an AP Scholar, National AP Scholar, and an AP Scholar with Distinction.
 Peyton is interested in chemistry and its applications within medical research, a passion that was deepened through her volunteer service for the Park Avenue Project at S.T.A.R.S.
 Rehab, where she works directly with Parkinson’s patients.

 Peyton recently worked with the Leukemia and Lymphoma Society’s Students of the Year Campaign to raise funds for blood cancer research.
 Peyton’s team raised over $23,000, and finished as runner-up in the Jacksonville competition.
 Peyton currently serves on the Student Leadership Board of the Leukemia and Lymphoma Society providing input and assistance for upcoming campaigns.
 Peyton is also involved with Dance Marathon, a program that supports pediatric hospitals, acting as her school’s Fundraising Coordinator.
 She is dedicated to her community and has participated in Youth Leadership Jacksonville, a year-long program that prepares students with demonstrated leadership skills to become ethical community leaders.